standardebooks/tools/README.md

 We need volunteers to take the lead on the following goals:

+- Figure out if it's possible to install required fonts using setup.py, instead of a console incantation

+- Figure out if it's possible to install Bash/ZSH completions using setup.py, *without* root; this may not be possible?

 - Writing installation instructions for Bash and ZSH completions for MacOS.

 # Tool descriptions